se37301/suburban/README.md

 ![Suburban to the rescue](https://github.com/se37301/suburban/raw/master/Docs/PNGs/Suburban%20to%20the%20rescue.png)

-Suburban is all about Focus on what matters the most for the individuals of any type of a Society, no matter if it is Global or National, State or Tribal or even a future new society on planet Mars.
+Suburban is all about the Focus on what really matters the most for the individuals of any type of a Society, no matter if it is Global or National, State or Tribal or even a future new society on planet Mars.

+Suburban is a Distributed Open Source framework for mankind

-Defining new Focus Areas and the Structure needed for any Suburban area in relation to its States , Societies and Individuals Suburban is a Distributed Open Source framework for mankind
+Defining new Focus Areas and the Structure needed for any Suburban area in relation to its States , Societies and its Individuals

+Requirements:
+- Freedom of Speech - it must be absolute
+- All minds matters - even the outermost extreme thoughts on any side or view is of value
+- People love and hate - people must be allowed to both love and hate
+- Different focus areas must have different priorities of importance
+- Execution and enforcement needs to be monitored, needs to be measured by its perfomance and outcome different accountability.

+Constraints:
+- Any sized society will have different ambitions of the focus areas
+- Some areas are will emerge to be more important than others.
+- It is a great value to re-use a good structure such as Suburban
+- Ex. establish a Common ground for making sure the society is safe, secure and justiced.

 https://github.com/se37301/suburban/blob/master/FocusAreas.md